SasanTazayoni/TalkingTech/README.md

 * [Github pages](https://pages.github.com/) used to deploy the website.
 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) used for performance review.
 * [Caniuse](https://caniuse.com/) used to check compatibility of code syntax with other browsers.
-* [PowerMapper](https://www.powermapper.com/) used to check compatibility of website with other browsers.
 * [Amiresposive](https://amiresponsive.co.uk/) used to display website on the most common devices.
 * [Photoshop](https://www.adobe.com/uk/products/photoshop/) used to resize photos.
 * [Tinypng](https://tinypng.com/) used to compress image files for better performance.